 GST would be applicable if the monthly contribution from members exceeds Rs.
 7,500/-.
 GST would be applicable on the entire amount if it exceeds of Rs.7,500/- and not on the differential amount.
 Refer contradictory views of Government at various junctures.

 If the monthly contribution received from members for sourcing of goods and services for the common use of its members from the co-operative housing society is above Rs.
 7,500/- then GST will be applicable and levied at the rate of 18%.

 CGST(R) Notification no. 2/2018 dated 25/01/18

 Note: The above limit of Rs.
 7,500 is applicable only when the aggregate turnover exceeds Rs.
 20 lakhs.
-That means if charge per member is more than 7,500 but the aggregate turnover does not exceed Rs.
+That means if the charge per member is more than 7,500 but the aggregate turnover does not exceed Rs.
 20 lakhs than there arises no question of GST.

 Note: Monthly exemption benefit per member is only applicable to the housing society.
 In the case of a registered commercial society, GST shall be levied irrespective of the amount.

 Note: In case a Registered Co-operative Housing Society also compromises shops, it will be considered commercial to the extent of shops and GST shall be levied irrespective of the amount charged to shops.
 GST shall be levied on shops even if the collection from all other members (residential) is less than Rs.
 7,500/-.
 The benefit of 7,500/- exemption was available only for residential societies.

 ⊗ Interpretation for the shops/ commercial units in a co-operative society is based upon the below definition.